 Sobre mí

 Hola!
-I’m Tamara Aránguiz-Rago, a Ph.D.
-Candidate in Earth and Space Sciences at the University of Washington, Seattle.
-Originally from Santiago, Chile, I moved to the US in September 2020 after receiving a Fulbright Doctorate Fellowship, which has been instrumental in my academic journey.
-When I was awarded the fellowship in 2018, I didn’t speak English, but I worked hard to learn it and am now fluent—though still always improving!
+I’m Tamara Aránguiz-Rago, a Postdoctoral Associate in the Department of Earth Science at the University of Colorado Boulder.
+Originally from Santiago, Chile, I moved to The United States in September 2020 to pursue my PhD at the University of Washington, in Seattle, after receiving a Fulbright Doctorate Fellowship.
+This fellowship has been instrumental in my academic journey.
+I didn’t speak English when I first got awarded in 2018, but I worked hard to learn it and am now fluent, though still always improving!

 New Photo